tsegaze-ab1/Clinic-Management-System/frontend/README.md

 #Frontend (Organized)
-This folder is a clean, backend-ready frontend package extracted from the project.
+This folder is a clean, backend-ready frontend package extracted

 ## Included